 |The Eastern Blocks of SOGCF||RNG JSC|

-85 km south-west of SB OGCF is the Chayandinskoye field, which is of strategic importance for the creation of the Yakut center for gas production and supply of gas to China via the Power of Siberia gas pipeline.
+85 km south-west of SB OGCF is the Chayandinskoye field, which is of strategic importance for the creation of the Yakut centre for gas production and supply of gas to China via the Power of Siberia gas pipeline.

 Tectonically, the field is divided into three large blocks: Central Block, Northern Block, and Eastern Blocks.
 The field is divided into four license areas.